 - Replacement Costs: The policy may provide coverage for the replacement of equipment and inventory.

 - Continuing Costs: There are certain fixed costs that must still be paid even when business operations are interrupted because of a covered peril, such as payroll-related costs.
 However, this coverage typically applies only to ordinary and necessary expenses.

 - Additional Expenses: Businesses also may be compensated for other reasonable expenses that allow the business to continue to function beyond continuing costs during the time the commercial property is being repaired.

-The process of filing a business interruption claim can be challenging because the business will often have to provide extensive documentation in the form of financial records related to payroll, utility company invoices, receipts, vendor expenses and more.
+The process of filing a business interruption claim can be challenging because the business will often have to provide extensive documentation in the form of financial records related to operating expenses, profits and losses, payroll, utility company invoices, receipts, vendor expenses and more.
 The insurance carrier will request supporting documentation to prove the profit generated by the business both pre-loss and post-loss.
-An experienced Miami business interruption loss attorney can define and allocate revenue and expenses so that an insured’s profit projections are solid when the insurance company attempts to dispute these financial projections.
+An experienced business interruption insurance loss attorney can define and allocate revenue and expenses so that an insured’s profit projections are solid when the insurance company attempts to dispute these financial projections.

 You can reach Miami Business Interruption Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].